 - 50 grams granulated sugar

-- Tea leaves from 2 Earl grey tea bags finely chopped if they aren’t so already
+- 2 tbsp Earl Grey tea leaves finely chopped if they aren’t so already

-- Preheat the oven to 350°F. Have a 9×9-inch square tart pan with removable bottom ready, placed on a baking sheet so that you can easily transfer to and from the oven.
+Preheat the oven to 350°F. Have a 9-inch square tart pan with removable bottom ready (like this one from Amazon), placed on a baking sheet so that you can easily transfer to and from the oven.

 - In a medium bowl mix the crust ingredients until the butter has evenly coated all the crumbs.